irenealgi/irenealegre.com/chippin.md

 > **“I like that it has just a few steps”**

-## User Experiences
+## Assessing the current platform: User Experiences

-Once we started testing the current flow with real users (see below), we quickly realised it was an emotional rollercoaster; there were a lot of ups and downs, and adding contributors was frustrated.
+Once we started testing the current flow with real users (see below), we quickly realised it was an emotional rollercoaster; there were a lot of ups and downs, and adding contributors was frustrating.
 Users also had issues with the site’s level of trustworthiness, were not aware of the brand and were unsure as to how secure the process was.